-The Story Garden is a unique project of environmental sculpture, in which works inspired by beloved Hebrew children's stories were commissioned from top Israeli artists and then placed in green spaces throughout the city.
+The Story Garden is a unique project of environmental sculptures, in which works inspired by beloved Hebrew children's stories were commissioned from top Israeli artists and placed in green spaces throughout the city.
 This ongoing venture - the latest Story Garden was opened in 2014 - is a huge hit with both local families and visitors.

 Holon thus joins the list of world cities that boast projects of museum-level landscape artwork.
 Such projects include works in Efteling in the Netherlands, the sculpture garden by widely known artist Niki de Saint Phalle in Italy, the Tivoli Park story corners and the story gardens in the Disneyland Resort in Paris.